Trey Toy

 “Score is not mere accompaniment; it is the forensic unearthing of a story’s identity”

 Trey is best known for his score for Castlevania: Nocturne, Netflix’s flagship anime based on the beloved video game series.
-His avant-garde take on the franchise, bridging operatic gothicism with coarse electronic textures and delicate soloist writing, was lauded by fans and critics alike as an iconic contribution to the musical legacy of Castlevania.
+His genre-bending take on the franchise, bridging operatic gothicism with coarse electronic textures and delicate soloist writing, was lauded by fans and critics alike as an iconic contribution to the musical legacy of Castlevania.